lhperreault/Case-Study-Sales/README.md

 Below is the connection in Power Bi.
 ![image](https://github.com/user-attachments/assets/da87b847-9bf9-408e-95a2-24abff2af8c8)

-I chose Poer Bi because of the Tool Tip feature where I can have a table and hover and see another page.
+I chose Power Bi because of the Tool Tip feature where I can have a table and hover and see another page.
 With this I can visualize and order my contacts in the same order as I do in the Hubspot table and see all the data in one place easily and cleanly.
 Below is a rough draft of the final visual.
 I am hovering over a contact name and a pop up of all the info I collected neatly shows the data for that contact only.

 ![image](https://github.com/user-attachments/assets/c9d575c5-d980-4d6f-ae99-09c36bade338)